greenbird/piri/docs/usage.md

 * You can loadbalance it and deploy multiple instances
 * You are on a platform like GCP, AWS, Heroku
-* You are already in a microservice oriented environment
+* You are already in a microservice/webservice oriented environment

 Look at the [git repo](https://github.com/greenbird/piri-web) for deployment guide